matt-the-ogre/book-of-rc/docs/basics/servos.md

 ## Final Thoughts

 The right servo can make your RC truck feel smooth, responsive, and capable of handling even the toughest terrain.
 For a balance of performance and value, start with a servo like the Power HD 20kg, and upgrade to a high-performance option like the Reefs RC 422HD V2 as you push your truck to new limits.
-Next up: Tires and Wheels!
+Next up: [Tires and Wheels](./tires-and-wheels.md).